geohotstan/tinycorp-meetings/last-week-in-tinycorp/2025-12-15/meeting-transcript.md

 Yeah, I mean, this could also just be a totally different issue.
 I don't know.
 I think the real strategy here is just use our driver.
 We'll just wait for our driver and really debug it if we can reproduce it there.
 And if we can't reproduce it there, AMD is multi.
 Anything stops just doesn't really seem to work.
 If it ever tries to do one of these CSWRs, I've never seen that actually work.

 ##### **Nimlgen** [[00:42:23](https://www.youtube.com/watch?v=_mJIF112c5k&t=2543)]
 Or it's so full of race conditions.
 Okay.
-So we will follow up on... this to make sure...
+So we will follow up on.. this to make sure..

 ##### **Chenyu** [[00:42:35](https://www.youtube.com/watch?v=_mJIF112c5k&t=2555)]
 I think everyone can reproduce this now.